Harju County

 Harju County (Harju maakond or Harjumaa) is one of the fifteen counties of Estonia.
 It is located in northern Estonia, on the southern coast of the Gulf of Finland, and it borders Lääne-Viru County to the east, Järva County to the southeast, Rapla County to the south, and Lääne County to the southwest.
 The capital and largest city of Estonia, Tallinn, is located in Harju County.
-Harju is the largest county in Estonia in terms of population, as almost half (45%) of Estonia's population lives in Harju County.
+Harju is the largest county in Estonia in terms of population, as almost half (45%) of Estonia's population lives in the county.

 History

 Toompea Castle in Tallinn.
 Its Latin name Castrum Danorum might refer to the origin of the names "Tallinn" and "Lindanise", meaning "Danish Town" or "Danish Castle".

 The Flag of Denmark (Dannebrog) as falling from the sky during the Battle of Lindanise in 1219.
 It is now depicted on the coat of arms of both Tallinn and Harju County.

 Ancient history

 The territory of modern Harju County consists mostly of two ancient Estonian counties: Revala, around what is now Tallinn, and partly Harjumaa, which was located south of Revala and is presently mostly in Rapla County.
 Lindanise, then a small trading post at the Gulf of Finland, served as the capital of Revala.
 It eventually grew into the mostly German-populated Hanseatic town of Reval and later into the Estonian capital, Tallinn.